njatkinson/shitty_tools/shitty_tools/key_value/README.md

 # Key-Value Stores

 All Key-Value stores in the module present essentially a dictionary-like interface.
-You should be able to use them just like dictionaries.
+You should be able to use them just like dictionaries with the caveat that all keys and values should be strings.

 They are thread safe unless otherwise noted.